ourcodingclub/ourcodingclub.github.io/_tutorials/funandloops.md

 <a name="function"></a>

-### All the resources for this tutorial, including some useful extra reading can be downloaded from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop" target="_blank">this Github repository</a>.
+### All the resources for this tutorial, including some useful extra reading can be downloaded from [this Github repository](https://github.com/ourcodingclub/CC-5-fun-and-loop).
 Clone and download the repo as a zipfile, then unzip it.

 Next, open up a new R Script, preferably in RStudio, where you will write the code for this tutorial.
 Set the folder you just downloaded as your working directory by running the code below (replacing `PATH_TO_FOLDER` with the location of the folder on your computer, e.g. `~/Downloads/CC-5-fun-and-loop`):